jplf/radiog/frontend/README.md

 * the topmost component, named `app`, is defined in `src/app`.
 It follows the Angular principles.
 The html page displays a navigation bar, the list of radio stations managed by the backend and a couple of controls to start and stop the radio.

 * `station-list` deals with the list of stations.
 The list is fetched from the backend server.
-The html component displays this list with radio button widgets allowing to select one particular station.
+The html component displays this list alongside with radio button widgets allowing to select one particular station.
 A callback is executed when a button is pressed.
 The main point to consider is the way the list is retrieved since the request to the backend server is asynchronous : the component _subscribes_ to the function _fetchStationList()_ and parses the json response to build the list.

+* `station` provides the service managing the list of radio stations.
+It implements a couple of useful methods working on the collection.

+* `radio` is the component interacting with backend player.
+It allows to switch on the radio or to stop it.
+The volume may also be changed thanks to the range widget.

+* `messages` actually provides 2 different services : `message` which display information messages on the html page and `logger` which prints technical messages on the browser console.

 ### Installation